Azure/GuestProxyAgent/doc/GettingStartedLinux.md

 # Getting Started with Linux

 Developing outside the container isn't recommended.
-To do so, refer to the [dockerfile](/docker/Dockerfile) for an up to date list of dependencies to install.
+See [Local Dev](#Local-Dev) for details.

 ## Dev Container